Spokesperson: Sam Behrens

 The Bicycle Kitchen’s most direct mission is to provide Smith Collegewith bicycle rentals and bike maintenance education.
 More broadly, we see the Bicycle Kitchen as a forum for providing a form of environmentally friendly transportation and promoting bike love in all aspects.
-The Bicycle Kitchen is located in the basement of the gym, past the pool entrance.
+The Bicycle Kitchen is located in the lower level of Talbot House.

-BikeFix'n hours happen twice a week for two hours at a time.
-The hours change every semester and can be found on our website.
+BikeFix'n hours change every semester and can be found on our website.

 We help people learn how to fix their own bikes so that students do not have to rely on bike maintenance